duke-libraries/tripod3/README.md

 Included in this repository is a Vagrantfile and related shell script for setting up a standard Ubuntu 12.04 LTS 64-bit VM provisioned as a development environment for the [ddr-public](https://github.com/duke-libraries/ddr-public) and the [dul-hydra](https://github.com/duke-libraries/dul-hydra) projects.

 NOTE: If you already have a copy of this VM installed or running you should shut down the VM and reprovision using the latest Vagrantfile.
 You can then skip to Step 6 under "Getting Started with DDR-Public."
+If you have already set up DDR-Public you should shut down jetty and then start at "Getting Started with DUL-Hydra"

 ```
 cd tripod3